 The National Galleries of Scotland welcomed this portrait of Scottish rugby star Doddie Weir by artist Gerard M. Burns on loan to the Scottish collection in 2020.

-Standing at 6' 6", Weir is one of rugby’s most recognisable personalities.
+Standing at 6' 6", Weir was one of rugby’s most recognisable personalities.
 He earned 61 caps for Scotland between 1990 and 2000, played in three World Cups and was selected for the British and Irish Lions tour of South Africa in 1997.
 Renowned for his extraordinary good humour and tartan suits, in 2005 Weir swapped the scrummage for the studio and remained a familiar face on TV as a commentator for his beloved sport.

 In 2016 Weir was diagnosed with Motor Neuron Disease (MND).
 He set up the My Name’5 Doddie Foundation in 2017, which raises funds to aid research into the causes of MND, investigate potential cures and make grants to individuals suffering from MND to enable them to live as fulfilled a life as possible.
-In its first two years, the Foundation has invested almost £4million into MND research projects and helped hundreds of families living with the disease.
+In its first two years, the Foundation invested almost £4million into MND research projects and helped hundreds of families living with the disease.

 On loan to the Galleries from the Weir Family, the portrait shows Weir in the Scottish Borders, where he grew up as part of a farming family, with the Eildon Hills behind him.
 In it, he wears one of his famous suits in the Doddie’5 tartan.